xrdocs/virtual-routing/_tutorials/2023-08-01-xrd-with-terraform-topologies-on-aws.md

 # Terraform Module Deployment

-Let's walk through an example where we create the infrastructure EKS cluster v1.26 using Terraform, and then update our XRd deployment using helm.
+Let's walk through an example where we deploy a Singleton XRd workload on an EKS cluster v1.26 using Terraform, and then update our XRd deployment using helm.

 ## Create XRd suitable AMI for Kubernetes v1.26
-The quickstart script automatically created an AMI suitable for running XRd, but for version 1.26.
-The [XRd Packer Modules](https://github.com/ios-xr/xrd-packer) contains resources that can build XRd AMIs for different EKS versions.
+The quickstart script automatically created an AMI suitable for running XRd, but for version 1.27.
+If we want to create an AMI for version 1.26, we can use the [XRd Packer Modules](https://github.com/ios-xr/xrd-packer), as it contains resources that can build XRd AMIs for different EKS versions.

 Begin by cloning the repository: